Open House Festival

 HISTORY of REGENT'S CANAL

-'Gongoozlers' are defined as canal enthusiasts, who marvel at canal life from the towpath without the use of a barge boat.
-Regent's Canal in Little Venice to Kings Cross offers much for a gongoozler to ponder.
-Come along, 'gongoozle' about a purpose-built history from the Industrial Revolution to modern-day regeneration.
+'GONGOOZLERS' are defined as canal enthusiasts, who marvel at canal life from the towpath without the barge boat.
+Regent's Canal in Little Venice to Kings Cross offers lots for a gongoozler to ponder.
+Come along, 'gongoozle' on the purpose-built history of Regent's Canal from the Industrial Revolution to modern-day regeneration.

-Built in 1812, Regent's Canal from Paddington to Limehouse Basin fulfilled London's growing transport needs to link the UK's mainland Grand Junction Canal to the internationally connected waters of the River Thames.
-Here, sea-bound vessels exchanged domestic goods with the riches of the vast British Empire.
+Construction of Regent's Canal from Paddington to Limehouse Basin fulfilled London's growing transport needs.
+The canal linked the inland Grand Junction Canal to the internationally connected waters of the River Thames.
+Here, domestic barges exchanged goods with sea-bound vessels of the vast British Empire.

 The Paddington to Camden canal branch was constructed in 1816.
 The rest of the canal followed through to Limehouse by 1820.

+This tour trails Regent's Canal in Central London.
 From Paddington's laguna Little Venice, to the stuccoed homes of Maida Vale.
 From private garden moorings of Lisson Grove, to the thick foliage of Regent's Park.
 Then from the vibrancy of Camden Lock and Camden Town to the regeneration of St Pancras.
-Every stretch of towpath is a rudder steering into the industrious past from 1801 to 1969, when the canals officially closed for commercial use.
+Every stretch of towpath is a rudder splashing into the industrious past from 1801 to 1969, when the canals officially closed for commercial use.
+It is also a look to a gentrifying future.

-This tour walks the history of the human-made canal and glints at the rediscovery, redevelopment, and gentrification of communities along the canal.
-The once dominating working class slowly make way for an office working class.
+This tour walks the human-made history of the canal.
+It glints at the rediscovering, redevelopment, and gentrification of communities along the canal.
+The once dominating working class slowly makes way for an office working class.

 Golden Key Academy